 In the Wilson County Public Schools over 50% of our students are food insecure.
 For some, the meals they receive at school are the only ones they can count on.

 Wilson County school personnel including teachers, cafeteria workers, counselors, student intervention specialists, and principals identify our chronically hungry students for us.
-During the 2016-2017 school term that number grew to over 480.
+During the 2017-2018 school term that number has grown to over 400.

 Hungry children cannot live up to their potential.
 They are sick more often and have difficulty learning.